pandemos/audit-bear/README.md

 This requires web2py from http://www.web2py.com/init/default/download
 Upstream does not have a requirements.txt file, so good luck.
 Not using a virtualenv, I needed to install:
 - matplotlib
+- python-dateutil

+It only works correctly with python 2.7.

 Once you have the dependencies, symlink this repository's `web2py/applications/audit_bear` into web2py's `applications/` directory.
 At least, that appears to work.